begolu2/rktik-thesis/02_conceptual.md

 ### Dialogue

-While mindspaces allow exchange *between* many users, and blogs allow broadcasting *to* many users, the dialogue mindset models a conversation between just two participants.
+While Mindspaces allow exchange *between* many users, and blogs allow broadcasting *to* many users, the dialogue mindset models a conversation between just two participants.
 As dialogues are also implemented as a mindset, messages can be reposted freely between a dialogue and any other context.

-Apart from the different privacy setting, a dialogue provides the same affordances as the chat module in a movement mindspace (see Section [Chat]).
+Apart from the different privacy setting, a dialogue provides the same affordances as the chat module in a movement Mindspace (see Section [Chat]).

 Context                         Visible for
 ---                             ---